Nelgamix/BossRushWaveCounter/README.md

 # HOW DO I MOVE THE COUNTER?

 1. First you need to be in Boss Rush.
-I find the easiest way to do this is to start up any challange from the main menu since achievements are locked during challanges so you won't accidentally unlock anything.
+I find the easiest way to do this is to start up any challenge from the main menu since achievements are locked during challanges so you won't accidentally unlock anything.
 Next open the console with "~" and run the following commands "stage 5" to put you on Depths/Necropolis 1, "giveitem k5" to give yourself and emperor card, and "debug 10" so you don't have to spend time fighting any bosses.
 Exit the console, use the emperor card, and go to the next floor.
 Once on Depths/Necropolis 2, give yourself another emperor card and use it.
 Now you can enter the Boss Rush room.

 2. When you're in the Boss Rush room, to adjust the position of the counter, hold "/" on your keyboard to enter Edit Mode.
 You'll know you're in Edit Mode when there's big red text in the middle of your screen that says "Edit Mode".